Publish or perish?

 Still, she concedes that she liked substack back when “no one really cared what I said”.
 I suppose as long as this is true I should keep writing here.
 Yet becoming a public figure is no longer voluntary.
 More and more will have their 15 minutes of fame, their worst dug out and promptly forgotten.
 Writing is truly one of the most dangerous thing one can do.
 One must never be under the illusion that what one writes publically will ever stay private.

-If writing is thinking, and by its virtue of sticking forever it’s long-term thinking, one of the things I’ve loved most is digging up ancient text messages in whatsapp chats.
-Every conversation is filled with a trip idea that went nowhere or declarations unfulfilled, opinions since corrected.
+If one writes then one cannot avoid long-term thinking–If writing is thinking, and by its virtue of sticking forever it’s long-term thinking.
+One of the things I’ve loved most is digging up ancient text messages in whatsapp chats.
+Every conversation is filled with declarations unfulfilled, opinions since corrected, trip ideas that went nowhere.

 I suppose unfufilled plans make people devastated–so much effort wasted?
-Yet the past is overdetermined, there are always too many reasons.
+Yet the past is overdetermined.
+There are always too many reasons why things didn’t work.
+How can you tackle them all without ending up living in the past?
 The solution always seems to be making the next plan, to essay again.